28 Millennial Spending Statistics for a Better Marketing Strategy

 32.6% millennials take money out of their savings to buy holiday gifts.

 They spend $576.39 on average, and they go out of their way to please friends and family during the holidays.
 While this can certainly be seen as admirable, millennial holiday spending sometimes gets out of hand.
-Taking money out of your savings often leads to overspending, and the mounting debt becomes a lot more obvious once the holiday cheer dies down and you’re left with nothing but a giant credit card bill to pay.
+In fact, the data from 2022 shows that 86% of millennials overspend on holiday gifts.

 27% of millennials spend $0 on coffee on a monthly basis.